ksakuran/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+This project was one that I completed during my time as a student in the Lighthouse Labs Web Development bootcamp.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Students fork and clone a inital Lighthouse Labs repository with an inital server set up, and then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 ## Getting Started